deepabhat86/cmpe273-lab1/README.md

 Note::

-With the input files given, async is slower as it's own overhead.
+With the input files given, async is slower as it adds it's own overhead.
 For smaller files async is actually slower.
 The times are listed below.

 ```
 time python3 ext_merge_sort.py